Homelessness Facts

 Housing Costs

 The one thing that all people experiencing housing instability have in common is the lack of affordable housing.
-Washtenaw County has the most expensive housing market in the state of Michigan.
-In Washtenaw County, the standard cost (Fair Market Rent or FMR) of a two-bedroom apartment is $1,025/month.
-According to the most recent National Low-Income Housing Coalition’s report, in order to be able to afford that, a person would need to be earning at least $19.71/hour.
-If working at minimum wage ($8.90/hour), a person would have to work approximately 89 hours per week (that's over 2 full-time jobs) to afford a two-bedroom apartment.
+Washtenaw County has one of the most expensive housing markets in the state of Michigan.
+In Washtenaw County, the standard cost (Fair Market Rent or FMR) of a two-bedroom apartment can be $1,471/month, a monthly rate more expensive than 98% of the state.
+According to the most recent National Low-Income Housing Coalition’s report, in order to afford that rent a person would need to be earning at least $28.29/hour.
+If working at minimum wage ($10.33/hour), a person would have to work approximately 110 hours per week (that's over 2.5 full-time jobs) to afford a two-bedroom apartment.

 The root causes of homelessness include: